-The total area of Latvia occupies 64.6 thousand km2, of which 96 % are taken by dry land and 4 % by inland waters.
-The country has a dry land border in a total of 1 387 km and a sea border in a total of 513 km with Estonia, Russia, Belarus and Lithuania.
+The total area of Latvia occupies 64.6 thousand km2, of which 96 % is taken by dry land and 4 % by inland waters.
+The country has a dry land border of 1 387 km and a sea border of 513 km with Estonia, Russia, Belarus and Lithuania.

 The country has 119 administrative territories – 9 cities and 110 municipalities.